lajohnston/smslib/docs/scroll/metatiles.md

 ld hl, myMetatileDefs
 scroll.metatiles.setDefs

-ld a, 64                ; map has a width of 64 metatiles ld b, 0                 ; starting column offset, in metatiles ld c, 0                 ; starting row offset, in metatiles scroll.metatiles.init   ; draw map
+ld a, 64                ; the map has a width of 64 metatiles ld d, 64                ; the map has a height of 64 metatiles ld b, 0                 ; starting column offset, in metatiles ld c, 0                 ; starting row offset, in metatiles scroll.metatiles.init   ; draw map